IF YOU ARE SUFFERING A BEHAVIORAL HEALTH COUNSELING EMERGENCY PLEASE CALL 911 IMMEDIATELY

 With a strong influence in Holistic Care, Alana shares First Responder Trauma Counselors goal to assist the thriving community of First Responders & family members to stay happy, feeling good, and clear of anything mentally or energetically that does not support their optimal health naturally.

-Taylor Montey, MA, LPCC is currently EMDR trained and working on her Licensing for Professional Counselor with Joanne at FRTC, Taylor is an FRTC – peer support team trained, graduate from Colorado Christian University.
+Taylor Montey, MA, LPC is currently EMDR trained and is a Licensed Professional Counselor for FRTC.
+Taylor is an FRTC – peer support team trained, graduate from Colorado Christian University.

-Besides counseling, Taylor has worked in the emergency response field for the past 15 years as firefighter/EMT and a fitness trainer for the past 6 years.
+Besides counseling, Taylor has worked in the emergency response field for the past 16 years as firefighter/EMT/Captain and a fitness trainer for the past 7 years.
 She is currently certified as a peer support team member as well as in the core skills of Motivational Interviewing.
 She is currently working on hours to become a Certified Addictions Counselor (CAC) as well as a Domestic Violence Counselor.
 Taylor is a certified ACE peer fitness trainer, a CrossFit Level 2 and a CrossFit Kids certificate holder.

 Taylor is excited to be working with FRTC’s Regional Peer Support Family.

-Jess Haynes is a Licensed Professional Counselor Candidate, (LPCC), she is EMDR trained and a National Certified Counselor, (NCC).
-She received her Master’s degree in Clinical Mental Health Counseling from Lamar University and is working toward her Addiction Counselor license, (CAC).
+Jess Tiergyn is a Licensed Professional Counselor, (LPC), they are EMDR trained and a National Certified Counselor, (NCC).
+They received their Master’s degree in Clinical Mental Health Counseling from Lamar University and is working toward their Addiction Counselor license, (CAC).

-Prior to working in the counseling field she worked as a Medic in EMS and Humane Law Enforcement for many years and worked at an emergency veterinary clinic.
-She had the honor of working with a Community Mental Health Crisis Team for 3 years before opening a private counseling practice in Greeley, Colorado.
+Prior to working in the counseling field they worked as a Medic in EMS and Humane Law Enforcement for many years and worked at an emergency veterinary clinic.
+They had the honor of working with a Community Mental Health Crisis Team for 3 years before opening a private counseling practice in Greeley, Colorado.
 Jess is peer support trained by FRTC.

-Jess enjoys meeting with a variety of clients; those struggling with rediscovering their life path, those dealing with PTSI, trauma, suicidal thoughts, shame or other struggles that hold them back from fully living the life they desire.
+Jess enjoys meeting with a variety of clients; those struggling with rediscovering their life path, those dealing with PTSI, trauma, suicidal thoughts, shame or other struggles that hold them back from fully living the life as desired.
 Jess uses an eclectic approach that custom designs all treatment to your story.
-She uses elements from CBT, DBT, mindfulness, the Enneagram and other models as needed.
+They use elements from CBT, DBT, mindfulness, the Enneagram and other models as needed.

-Following a head/neck injury Jess was partnered with her mobility support/medical alert Service Dog, Kindynos.
-Kindynos is a Dutch Shepherd who likes to keep watch over counseling sessions when she is not actively working.
+Following a head/neck injury they were partnered with their mobility support/medical alert Service Dog, Kindynos.
+Kindynos is a Dutch Shepherd who likes to keep watch over counseling sessions when they are not actively working.

 Jess and Kindynos consider it an incredible privilege to be able to work with First Responders and be a part of the First Responder Trauma Counselors team.